 \begin{rem} We remark that if $\sigma$ is closer to $\g G$, then $r$ is bigger.
 Consequently, transition points get sparser, and thus geodesics in $\mathcal T$ get wilder and less controlled. \end{rem}

 The other ingredient in proving Theorem \ref{ThmA} is small cancellation theory.
-The idea is to embed sufficiently large trees given by Theorem \ref{ThmC} into small cancellation quotients constructed as follows.
+The idea then is to embed sufficiently large trees given by Theorem \ref{ThmC} into small cancellation quotients constructed as follows.

-Fix an arbitrary hyperbolic element $h \in G$, and denote by $E(h)$ the maximal elementary subgroup in $G$ containing $h$.
+Fix a hyperbolic element $h \in G$, and denote by $E(h)$ the maximal elementary subgroup in $G$ containing $h$.
 We consider the quotients $G \to \bar G:= G/\nh$ for certain sufficiently large $n$.
 The general philosophy behind small cancellation theory is that any element in $\bar G$ cannot contain ``major'' parts of elements in $E(h)$.
-Here such type of results are achieved by exploiting the theory of rotating family recently developed by Dahmani-Guirardel-Osin in \cite{DGO}.
-To be more precise, we identify a subset of elements in $G$ embeddable into $\bar G$ in Proposition \ref{injective}.
-In particular, these elements cannot contain sufficiently deep points in $E(h)$.
+Such type of results are achieved here by exploiting the theory of rotating family recently developed by Dahmani-Guirardel-Osin in \cite{DGO}.
+In Proposition \ref{injective}, we identify a subset of elements in $G$ embeddable into $\bar G$ such that these elements cannot contain sufficiently deep elements in $E(h)$.